AUTHENTICITY

 Heaven will let me know!

 I lived with this question for years, but I didn’t know I was asking it.
 Later, in my studies of transformational tools and principles, I was told that “Something unique wants to express itself through you – something that only you can give birth to.”
 I thought this was, at best, a nice sentiment.
 It was very egalitarian as it left no one out, and it even made everyone special.
 But I had also heard the phrase often enough, expressed somewhat less loftily: You are special.
 There is no one like you.
-By the time I heard it again I was already seriously inured to it and perhaps even somewhat cynical.
+By the time I heard it again, I was already seriously inured to it and perhaps even somewhat cynical.
 Of course, we’re unique; who isn’t?
 And that’s where, for me, the whole concept of personal uniqueness distilled itself to not having any significant meaning.

 Brihadaranyaka Upanishad IV.
-4.5 tells us that it is our deep, driving desire.
+4.5 tells us that it is our deep, driving desire:

 You are what your deep, driving desire is.